whitlaaa/dotfiles/README.md

 First, go through the checklist below to make sure you didn't forget anything before you wipe your hard drive.

 - Did you commit and push any changes/branches to your git repositories?
-- Did you not forget any important documents in non-iCloud directories?
+- Did you remember to backup any important documents in non-iCloud directories?
 - Did you save all of your work in apps which aren't synced through iCloud?
-- Did you not forget to export important data from your local database?
+- Did you remember to export important data from your local database?
-- Did you update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`?
+- Did you update [mackup](https://github.com/lra/mackup) to the latest version and run `mackup backup`?

 ### Installing macOS cleanly